stefanhans/distributed-contexting/what/PITCHME.md

 ---

-Distributed Contexting provides a methodology to connect peers with matching context
+Distributed Contexting provides a methodology to connect peers with matching context.
+It has functions to define the transformation of the context to a binary representation.
+The representation has two parallel strands of bits which represents the context and its accuracy.

 ---